LeeCampbell/IntroToRx/content/02_KeyTypes.md

 We're calling `Subscribe` on the observable returned by `Where`.
 When we do that, it will in turn call `Subscribe` on the  the `IObservable<int>` returned by `GetSource` (stored in the `source` variable).
 So there is in effect a chain of subscriptions here.
 (We only have access to the `IDisposable` returned by `filtered.Subscribe` but the object that returns will be storing the `IDisposable` that it received when it called `source.Subscribe`.)

 If the source comes to an end all by itself (by calling either `OnCompleted` or `OnError`), this cascades through the chain.
 So `source` will call `OnCompleted` on the `IObserver<int>` that was supplied by the `Where` operator.
-And that in turn will call `OnCompleted` on the `IObserver<int>` that the was supplied in the call to `filtered.Subscribe`, and that will have references to the three methods we passed, so it will call our completion handler.
+And that in turn will call `OnCompleted` on the `IObserver<int>` that was passed to `filtered.Subscribe`, and that will have references to the three methods we passed, so it will call our completion handler.
 So you could look at this by saying that `source` completes, it tells `filtered` that it has completed, which invokes our completion handler.
 (In reality this is a very slight oversimplification, because `source` doesn't tell `filtered` anything; it's actually talking to the `IObserver<T>` that `filtered` supplied.
 This distinction matters if you have multiple subscriptions active simultaneously for the same chain of observables.
 But in this case, the simpler way of describing it is good enough even if it's not absolutely precise.)

 In short, completion bubbles up from the source, through all the operators, and arrives at our handler.